 Relevant Experiences

 Physiology and neurology have captivated me since neuropathy (damage or dysfunction of nerves) began impacting my life at 12 years old.
-In the years since, I have been decoding EMG (electromyography, measures the activity of sensory and motor nerves) data and PubMed, learning not only the mechanisms of neurotransmitters, but how factors like medications and stress influence them.
+In the years since, I have been decoding data from electromyography (EMG ; measures the activity of sensory and motor nerves) and reading journal articles to learn about neurotransmitters and how factors like medications and stress influence them.
 I have become acutely aware of the connection between the nervous system to all our other systems, such as the muscular system, and the reciprocal relationships between these systems, stress, and appetite.
-Taking my history into account, it is no surprise that at 17-years-old, I sat in the front row of Dr Crosby’s Foundations of Biology (BIOL-1001) lecture where I learned about her research and realized that I wanted to research neurophysiology with Dr Crosby for my eventual honours.
+Taking my history into account, it is no surprise that at 17-years-old, I sat in the front row of Dr Crosby’s Foundations of Biology (BIOL-1001) lecture where I learned about her research and realized that I wanted to research neurophysiology with Dr Crosby for my eventual Honours project.

 My passion for physiology and healthcare is reflected in my work as a MtA student athletic therapist, lifeguard, and first aid instructor.
 Through these experiences, I have seen first-hand the observable effects of the nervous system, and how it responds to stress, and well as developed problem solving and communication skills.
 Through my experience as a peer tutor and teaching assistant for the Biology, Chemistry & Biochemistry, and Math Departments, I have been able to practice laboratory skills and scientific communication.
-To balance these roles and their responsibilities, I must utilize effective organization and time management skills, which will contribute to successfully managing the multifaceted demands of research.
+To balance these roles and their responsibilities, I utilize effective organization and time management skills, which will contribute to successfully managing the multifaceted demands of research.

 In Environmental Physiology & Biochemistry of Animals (BIOL-4201), I learned about adaptations of various systems, including the nervous system, under extreme conditions, and dedicated time both inside and outside of class to analyzing and understanding scientific journal articles.
 In Enzymology & Metabolism (BIOC-2001) and Protein Biochemistry (BIOC-3521), I practiced a variety of laboratory techniques, such as preparing solutions and assays.
 In Environmental Microbiology (BIOL-3111), I developed, conducted, and analyzed data for a term project on antibiotic resistant bacteria in Sackville Waterfowl Park.
-This project allowed me to take the next step in lab work, by allowing me to become more self-directed and independent than what is usually required in the lab component of courses, and taught me the importance of open research and audit trails.
+This project allowed me to take the next step in lab work and become more self-directed and independent and taught me the importance of open research and audit trails.
 Animal Form and Function (BIOL-2401) taught me about the structure, function, and evolution of the animal nervous system, from sponges to humans, as well as dissection skills I will need for this project.
-Intro Design & Stat Analysis (BIOL-2701) taught me how to interpret and apply statistics in biology, and how to use software I need to analyze data for my honour’s thesis.
+Intro Design & Statistical Analysis (BIOL-2701) taught me how to interpret and apply statistics in biology, and how to use the software I need to analyze data for my Honour’s thesis.

 I am currently taking Human Physiology (BIOL-3211) and Human Anatomy (BIOL-3221), both of which have units focusing on the brain and nervous system, providing a strong foundation on the human brain, which provides the rationale to this research.
-In Research in Neuroscience (BIOL-4591), an independent study supervised by Dr Crosby focusing on the effects of cold stress on neuronal communication, I have begun learning the laboratory techniques that I will use for my honours research and completed the Canadian Council on Animal Care’s Core and Animals Housed in Vivaria modules as part of MtA Animal Ethics Training.
-This independent study will allow me to practicing sharing my findings in new formats, such as in a poster during the 2025 Biology Honours Day.
+In Research in Neuroscience (BIOL-4591), an independent study supervised by Dr Crosby focusing on the effects of cold stress on neuronal communication, I have begun learning the laboratory techniques that I will use for my Honours research and I already completed Canadian Council on Animal Care modules as part ofAnimal Ethics Training at Mount Allison.
+This independent study will allow me to practice sharing my findings in new formats, such as in a poster during the 2025 Biology Honours Day.

 Connection to Long Term Goals